‘Punching The Sky’ Writer/Director.

 by The City Varieties Youth Theatre, City Varieties Music Hall, Leeds, 26th and 27th July.

-Our two Summer shows went off a treat.
+Our two Summer shows 2013 went off a treat.
 The performers and audience were delighted with each other and everyone went off for the summer hols exhausted but happy.
 Hope & Social were our wonderful pit band and long may THAT relationship continue.
-I’ve just spent 2 weeks in Umbria singing Skid Row.
+I spent 2 weeks in Umbria singing Skid Row.

-Although we are currently full, you can find out information about the City Varieties Youth Theatre here.
+We are currently recruiting and you can find out information about the City Varieties Youth Theatre here.

 PREVIOUS SHOWS: …